-T-EAT-10: The scale, which was developed by Belafsky et al. in 2008 with 10 questions and 5-point Likert type, was introduced into Turkish by Demir et al. in 2016.^{28,31} The total score derived from the scale varies between 0 and 40, with no reverse items.
+T-EAT-10: The scale, which was developed by Belafsky et al. in 2008 with 10 questions and a 5point Likert-type scale, was introduced into Turkish by Demir et al. in 2016.^{28,31} The total score derived from the scale varied between 0 and 40, with no reverse items.
 A score of 3 or more on the scale indicates abnormal swallowing, and as the score increases, the severity of the individual's swallowing disorder also increases.31

 CASP-19: This scale was developed by Hyde et al. to assess the QoL of elderly individuals.
-The validity and reliability study in Turkish language was conducted by Türkoğlu and Adıbelli.^{34,35} The original scale comprises 19 items and 4 subscales ("Control", "Autonomy", "Pleasure", "Self-realization").34 The version adapted for use in our country includes 13 items and two subscales: Perception of Autonomy and Satisfaction (Factor 1), and Perception of Obstacle (Factor 2).35 This scale is a 4-point Likert scale.
-Certain items in the scale are reverse-coded, and scores for scale items range from 0 to 3 points.
-An increase in the total score indicates an improvement in the QoL.35
+The validity and reliability of the study in the Turkish language was conducted by Türkoğlu and Adıbelli.^{34,35} The original scale comprises 19 items and 4 subscales ("Control", "Autonomy", "Pleasure", "Self-realization").34 The version adapted for use in our country includes 13 items and two subscales: Perception of Autonomy and Satisfaction (Factor 1) and Perception of Obstacle (Factor 2).35 This scale is a 4-point Likert scale.
+Certain items in the scale are reverse-coded, and the scores for scale items range from 0 to 3 points.
+An increase in the total score indicates an improvement in QoL.35